 Choosing the right people for the job is probably the most important aspect of reducing employee turnover.
 If you choose to employ people who don’t fit your company culture or dynamics, not only will they be unhappy and likely to leave, but you’ll have wasted your time and theirs trying to fit a round peg into a square hole.

 Data-driven recruitment helps you hire the best people for precisely that reason.
-By taking a holistic and analytic approach to hiring, it can cut down on hiring costs, up experiences with prospective employees and overall improve the quality pool from which you hire.
+Taking a holistic and analytic approach to hiring, it can cut down on hiring costs, up experiences with prospective employees, and overall improve the quality pool from which you hire.
 It can also help your recruiters cut down or at least better direct HR when they make hiring decisions “from the gut”.

 While experience and qualifications are important, they’re not the only things that matter.
 There’s a lot to be said for focusing on soft skills and hiring smart, versatile people with innate talent that can fit into various roles in your business.

 Employees who have the same values and goals as your company are crucial.
-Not only do they immediately fit in, feel attached to and want the best for the company but they actively contribute to a good and healthy work culture.
+Not only do they immediately fit in, feel attached to, and want the best for the company but they actively contribute to good and healthy work culture.

 2. Reward and Recognize